guvenfazli/Exclusive-Buy/README.md

 - **Highly Optimized Performance:** The application is designed to work efficiently on all systems, ensuring quick load times and smooth user experiences.
 - **Responsive Design:** The site is fully responsive, providing a seamless experience across all device sizes, from mobile phones to desktop computers.
 - **Cart and Wishlist System:** Users can easily add products to their cart or wishlist, with functionality to view and manage these lists.
+- **State Management with React Context API:** The application leverages the React Context API for efficient and scalable state management.
+This allows for easy data sharing across components without the need for prop drilling, enhancing the maintainability and scalability of the codebase.
 - **Intelligent Product Search:** The search system is optimized to provide accurate and fast search results, helping users find products quickly and easily.
 - **Smooth Animations:** The site features smooth animations that enhance the user interface, making it more visually appealing.
 - **Product Filtering:** The product search screen includes various filtering options, allowing users to narrow down their search based on different criteria.